Distributed Nash Equilibrium Seeking in Consistency-Constrained Multi-Coalition Games: Introduction

-Motivated by the above discussions, we investigate the distributed NE computation for consistency-constrained multi-coalition games in general directed networks.
-The property of NE in consistency-constrained multi-coalition games is analyzed, based on which, a new distributed discrete-time NE seeking algorithm is designed.
+Motivated by the above discussions, we investigate the {discrete-time} distributed NE computation for consistency-constrained multi-coalition games {with general individual objective functions} in general directed networks. {The main difficulty lies in determining appropriate variables to be estimated.
+And the general directed graph makes the problem more challenging, since the left eigenvector associated with the eigenvalue $1$ of the induced matrix of the unbalanced graph does not match the form of the coalition cost, which is the summation of the individual costs.
+In this paper, the} property of NE in consistency-constrained multi-coalition games is analyzed, based on which, a new discrete-time distributed NE seeking algorithm is designed.
 Specifically, two estimates are constructed for observing the partial derivations of the cost functions and the states of all the agents, and a new state updating law is elaborately designed for the agent states to converge to the NE while meeting the consistency constraint within coalitions.
 To make the algorithm effective in general unbalanced directed networks, in the estimation of the partial derivations of the cost functions, each agent sends to its intra-coalition out-neighbors the weighted information, where the weights that satisfies a certain condition are determined by each agent in advance.
 Such a mechanism is inspired by the consensus protocol in \cite{kaicai} and the push-pull distributed optimization algorithm in \cite{pushi}.

-The main contribution of this paper lies in the following aspects. (i) A fundamental architecture is proposed to develop a novel distributed discrete-time algorithm for the NE computation in consistency-constrained multi-coalition games under general directed network topologies. (ii) A unified framework is built for the studies of two-network zero-sum games \cite{two-network,two-network-switching}, networked games among individual players \cite{Pavel_Auto2016} and distributed optimization \cite{pushi,zhaoyu_opti}, and the proposed algorithm provides a unified solution to these problems, since they are special cases of the consistency-constrained multi-coalition games.
+The main contribution of this paper lies in the following aspects. (i) A fundamental architecture is proposed to develop a novel distributed discrete-time algorithm for the NE computation in consistency-constrained multi-coalition games {with general individual objective functions} under general directed network topologies. (ii) A unified framework is built for the studies of two-network zero-sum games \cite{two-network,two-network-switching}, networked games among individual players \cite{Pavel_Auto2016} and distributed optimization \cite{pushi,zhaoyu_opti}, and the proposed algorithm provides a unified solution to these problems, since they are special cases of the consistency-constrained multi-coalition games. {(iii) A new distributed optimization algorithm is induced from the proposed distributed NE seeking algorithm, which reduces the communication burden compared with the existing push-pull algorithm in \cite{pushi}. }

 The remainder of the paper is organized as follows.
 The following section formulates the problem and analyzes the property of NE.
 Then, the distributed discrete-time NE seeking algorithm is proposed in Section \ref{sec.algorithm}, and convergence analysis is provided in Section \ref{sec.convergence}.
 Section \ref{sec.discussion} discusses the connection between the presented results with some related studies.
 Numerical simulations are carried out to verify the effectiveness of the proposed algorithm in \ref{sec.simulation}, and Section \ref{sec.conclusion} finally concludes the paper.